top of page

 • Which curriculum do we use?

-The Montessori pedagogy is integrated with the National New Zealand curriculum.
-As with traditional classes, children are monitored to ensure they are progressing to the New Zealand curriculum standards.
-However, Montessori curriculum also spans a three-year cycle to enable every child to work at their own unique pace and within their interests.
+The Montessori pedagogy is integrated with the National New Zealand curriculum, meaning that as with traditional classes, children are monitored to ensure they are progressing to the New Zealand curriculum standards.
+The Montessori curriculum also spans a three-year cycle to enable every child to work at their own unique pace and within their interests.
 Typically, children in the Montessori class are introduced to some concepts far earlier because of the specialised equipment that enables it.
 Interconnected learning is an important element of primary years in Montessori.
-This component aims to cultivate in children a heightened awareness of the intricate interdependence that characterises our world.
-This, in turn, fosters their curiosity and a deeper understanding of their role within society.
-The learning journey stimulates their imagination and inquisitiveness, imparting the significance of global consciousness, harmonious communication, and ethical collaboration - all of which serve to grow a peaceful society.
+This component aims to cultivate in children a heightened awareness of the intricate interdependence that characterises of their learning.
+This, in turn, fosters their curiosity and a deeper understanding of the part they play in society.
+The learning journey stimulates their imagination and inquisitiveness, imparting the significance of global consciousness, harmonious communication, and ethical collaboration.

 • Do you accept five-year-olds?